 In addition, Steve Claassen has been working with interested Grade 7 teachers to support knowledge and skill acquisition with more advanced and alternative tools so students can have additional learning opportunities that allow them to use tools and collaboratively work with peers at higher levels.

 Steve Claassen Steve.Claassen@sd71.bc.ca

-Once students are comfortable with using hand tools you can request materials and have them design and build thier own project.
+Once students are comfortable with using hand tools you can request materials and have students design and build their own projects.

-Students will be given a project goal and materials, they will need to design and learn about key aspects of finishing that they need to consider to make a final product square, smooth, accurate and fit the design purpose.
+Students will be given a project goal and they will need to design and share out their ideas.
+Students will need to focus on finishing details to make a final product square, smooth, accurate and fit the design purpose.

 Here is a sheet to help them plan: Student Design Thinking Planning Sheet

 Here is the assessment and self assessment sheet: ADST Criteria and Reflection